The Ultimate Guide to Starting a Home-Based Catering Business

 Start Marketing Your Home-Based Catering Business

 How will you get the word out?
 If you plan to cater to an older crowd, you may want to go with traditional marketing methods, like taking an ad out in a local publication.
-If your ideal customers are younger and tech-savvy, social media is probably a better place to target your efforts.
+If your ideal customers are younger and tech-savvy, social media is probably a better place to focus your efforts.
 Focus on high-end photography.

 Increasing visibility to potential customers can be key for a catering business.
 Read our guide to promoting your catering business.